lexe-app/lexe-public/app/README.md

 Set `"dart.showTodos": false` in your `coc-settings.json`.

 ## Dev workflow

-To run the app in debug mode, run the following in the `app/` directory.
+To run the Lexe app in debug mode, run the following in the `app/` directory.

 ```bash
 $ flutter run
 ```

-While running in debug mode, you can hit `r` to hot reload the UI.
+While running in debug mode, you can hit `r` in the terminal window to hot reload the UI.
 If you make changes any `StatefulWidget`s or other logic before `runApp(..)`, you'll need to hot restart with `R`.

 When evaluating UI performance, run the app in profiling mode.
 This enables just enough debug info to be useful without slowing everything down like debug mode.